Kiran7007/Interview-Preparation/docs/android.md

 The goal is not to add annotations blindly.
 The data model should actually satisfy the stability contract.

-Interview Answer:
-> Compose uses stability information to reason about whether parameters are likely to change.
 ---
 ## How do you make a Compose screen accessible?
 Use: